aiven/devportal/docs/products/kafka/howto/manage-acls.rst

 Managing users and access control lists
 =======================================

-Aiven for Apache Kafka supports the definition of users and access control lists (ACL) to allow or limit producer and consumer rights at the topic.
+Aiven for Apache Kafka uses access control lists (ACL) and user definitions in order to establish individual rights to produce or consume a topic.
 More information about permissions mapping can be found in the :doc:`dedicated documentation <../concepts/acl>`.

 You can manage users and ACL entries in the corresponding tabs of the service page in the `Aiven web console <https://console.aiven.io/>`_.